lau00076/mtm6407-demo/README.md

 # mtm6407
-This is a repo for MTM6407
+This is a demo repo for MTM6407